 Term.
 This Agreement shall remain in force and effect until the earliest to occur of the following events: (i) until such time that it becomes clear to either Party that the Project will not be economically viable or otherwise successful; or (ii) October 31, 2001 (the "Term").
 The provisions of Section 3, Confidentiality, shall survive any termination of this Agreement, as necessary for them to expire according to their terms as expressed in that section.

-Exclusivity.
-In consideration of the efforts to be expended by ENA in undertaking its development of the Project, Huber hereby grants to ENA, for a period beginning on October 4, 2001 and ending on the earlier of (i) October 31, 2001, and (ii) the date of any earlier termination as set out above (the "Exclusivity Period") the exclusive right to pursue the Project with Huber.
-During the Exclusivity Period, Huber shall not work with any other persons with regard to the Project or other similar transactions involving Huber’s Hinkle Compressor Station.

 Confidentiality. (a) For a period beginning on the date of this Agreement and ending one (1) year after the expiration of the Term hereof, neither Party will disclose confidential information furnished to it pursuant to this Agreement without the prior written consent of the other Party (other than to its employees, representatives, lenders, counsel, lender's counsel and affiliates, if any, collectively, its "representatives") which representatives agree to be bound by the terms hereof.
 The term "confidential information" shall not include information (a) as may become generally available to the public, (b) known to a Party at the time of disclosure or acquired at any time from a source other than the other Party hereto that was not prohibited from making disclosure, or (c) required to be disclosed in order to comply with any applicable law, order, regulation or ruling.
 Neither Party will use confidential information other than for the purpose of evaluating, negotiating and consummating the Project.